In my previous post, Just Choose One!, I spoke of 7 habits that can make a huge difference in your business. Habit number 2 is the power of an hour.

 Step 3: Get rid of the distractions! – The 4 biggest distractions we face are Smartphones, emails, social media and other people.
 So turn them off, turn off the phone, turn off alerts, avoid all social media and put up a Do Not Disturb sign if you must.

 Step 4: Work on one thing at a time! – Yes, only 1 thing!
-Image spending an hour focused on one important task without multitasking and distraction.
-Image the difference that will make for you.
-Image doing this 5 or 10 times a week!
+Imagine spending an hour focused on one important task without multitasking and distraction.
+What difference would that make for you?
+Imagine doing this 5 or 10 times a week!
 What will that do for your business?

 Step 5: Schedule it! – Right now, take out or pull up your calendar and schedule your Power Hours.
 Ultimately you want to have at least one Power Hour per day, if not two.
 Image what you could do in 5 to 10 focused hour a week, what would that do for your business?